Los Cabos in September 2026: Deals & Storm Risk

 September is usually one of Cabo’s softer pricing windows.
 Winter holidays, whale season, spring break, and Easter bring much stronger demand.
 By September, many families are back in school, and heat plus storm-season anxiety keeps some travelers away.

 That can create good resort value, especially for travelers who would rather book a nicer hotel than chase the cheapest possible trip.
 The catch is that the deal only works if the hotel still feels good during hot or wet hours.
+In September 2026, pool quality, shaded restaurants, A/C reliability, and cancellation terms matter more than a slightly lower nightly rate.

 | Trip choice | September advice |